 TAC Local Government Grant Program

-The TAC Local Government Grant program aims to encourage local government involvement in pedestrian and cyclist road safety projects that are aligned with the Towards Zero Strategy and Action Plan 2016-2020 and Safe System principles and deliver positive outcomes in the community.
+The TAC Local Government Grant program encourages local government involvement in pedestrian and cyclist road safety projects that are aligned with the Towards Zero Strategy and Action Plan 2016-2020 and Safe System principles to deliver positive outcomes in the community.